llloret/osmid/README.md

 osmid uses the following libs:
 * JUCE for the midi handling and OSC handling (included in the tree)
+* oscpack, for the OSC handling and UDP networking (included in the tree)
 * boost, for program options parsing (external dependency)

 ## m2o parameters